 You may have done some market research and know where your customers hang out on social media, in which case you’ll have started building up your social media presence on LinkedIn, Instagram, Twitter, and Facebook.
 You may be on all or just a few of these platforms, but wherever you are, you’re going to need to start using them to link back to your site and using your site to advertise links to your social media.

 With many users Tweeting brands their questions, queries and complaints, staying on top of your communication is key and will drive the customer to your website.
 Use your analytical tools to determine which sites are best at doing this and focus your energies on these platforms rather than the unresponsive ones.

 Give your business a fighting chance of being noticed above the noise, hustle, and bustle of the internet with a great site.
-If you find it hard to build something yourself then employing a specialist in website development is worth its weight in gold.
+If you find it hard to build something yourself then employing a specialist in is worth its weight in gold.
 You simply can’t leave your first-rate product to languish on a second rate site.

 Think strong branding, clear, snappy texts and images that pop to give your site the edge.
 Keep text clean and easy to read, not lost in a wall of words and make sure your site has an easy to understand and navigable flow to it.

 With fully optimised search engine content and a great design, your site is going to launch your product or service into the stratosphere.
 Fast, friendly and eye-catching, you’re going to stand head and shoulders above the competition with a mobile-friendly site that ticks all your customers’ boxes, now and every time they visit.